Roger-luo/TicketToRide.jl/README.md

 Hello, hello, hello!

-It's great to come together, right now, over at Xanadu.

 We're The Day Trippers, and we've spent Yesterday and a Hard day's Night working on our (Quantum Lottery) Ticket to Ride project.

 It's been a Long and Winding road, and we could easily work on this for the 8 Days a Week, but we have to Let it be and present our work.